 Room, board, house dues and other academic expenses are paid by the student.
 Students are responsible for paying their university summer bill, which will include any other academic expenses incurred.
 Please consult the housing office for more information regarding rates and summer housing deadlines.

-Housing Assignment Services website
+Stanford Summer Housing website